This Girl Can Leicester-Shire & Rutland

 Jo Waller (One Fit Core) top tips:

 1. Keep active - Do something every day!
 Even if it's just a gentle walk.
-Exercise can help relieve up to 80% of menopausal symptoms, getting those positive endorphins flowing, helping to prevent weight gain and keep the muscles and joints mobile.
+Exercise can help relieve up to 80% of menopausal symptoms.

-2. Try Weight Training - As bone density starts to reduce with age, Osteoporosis is a real health risk for women.
-Weight training can help to reduce the degeneration of the bone structure and make you feel amazing at the same time!
+2. Try Weight Training - As bone density starts to reduce with age, osteoporosis is a real health risk for women, so weight training can help to reduce the degeneration.

 3. Focus on pelvic floor - All muscles become weaker with age and your pelvic floor is no different.
-Add in potential weight gain which increases pressure on the muscle and it's no wonder that weakness can occur.
 Try doing 10 long hold and 10 short hold every day for 6 weeks and you'll be amazed at the difference.

 4. Work on your core and glute strength - Your pelvic floor is a small group of muscles that do a really big job.
-It relies on the surrounding muscles to do its job properly.
 Squats are a brilliant way of building strength in the glutes and can be incorporated into your daily life.
-Squat to pick things up, to load the washing machine and when you're lifting shopping bags.

 5. Hips facing forward - The way you sit can have a big impact on your pelvic floor function.
 Hips tucked around to the side or pushed forward and under engages the pelvic floor.
-Keeping it in an engaged state means it's likely to be exhausted when you really need it!
 Focus on your posture, keep hips facing forward and loaded evenly to preserve strength in that muscle for when you need it most.

 Make your Move....to move a little more